8 march 2025

 Nakkiah Lui (she/her)

-Nakkiah Lui is a writer, actor, director, and Gamillaroi, Torres Strait Islander woman.
-She began her playwriting career at Sydney Theatre Company under the artistic directorship of Andrew Upton and Cate Blanchett, since then she has worked with every major theatre company in Australia.
+Nakkiah Lui is a writer/actor/director and Gomeroi/Torres Strait Islander woman.
+She began her playwriting career in 2013 with her first play, This Heaven and since then she has worked with every major theatre company in Australia.
 In 2012, Nakkiah was the inaugural recipient of both The Dreaming Award from The Aboriginal and Torres Strait Island Arts Board of the Australia Council and the Balnaves Foundation Indigenous Playwright Award.
-In 2018, Nakkiah was also the recipient of the Patrick White Playwrights Fellowship at STC.
+In 2018, Nakkiah was the recipient of the Patrick White Playwrights Fellowship at Sydney Theatre Company.
+In 2019, Nakkiah Lui was a winner of the NSW Premiers Literary recipient of the Nick Enright Playwriting Prize.
+In 2021, she was the recipient of the Russell Prize for Humour Writing for her play Black is the New White.

-Nakkiah was actor in and writer and producer of the ground-breaking series, Black Comedy, which ran for four seasons from 2014-2019.
-From then she went on to create/write/star in the award-winning series, Kiki & Kitty, which aired on ABC in 2017.
-Most recently, Nakkiah is the co-creator/showrunner/star of the upcoming series, Preppers, as well as contributing to a number of Australian drama and comedy series.
+Nakkiah is an AACTA and Logie nominated writer and actor.
+She was an actor/writer/director/producer of the ground-breaking series, Black Comedy, which ran for four seasons from 2014-2019.
+From then she went on to create/writer/star in the award-winning series, Kiki & Kitty which aired on ABC in 2017.
+Most recently, Nakkiah has been the co-creator/showrunner/star of the upcoming series, Preppers, as well contributing to a number of Australian and international drama and comedy series, such as Total Control and The Great.

 Moderator